vkure/CFB_Mod18_Challenge/README.md

 ## Technologies

-The application is written in Python 3.7 in a Jupyter notebook with support from the following packages:
+The application is written in Python 3.7 with support from the following packages:

 *[Pandas] (https://github.com/pandas) - Data Analysis